ibm-cloud-docs/databases-for-elasticsearch/enterprise-search-tutorial.md

    Replace the placeholders with the details obtained in the previous step.

-1. CA Certificate Placement: Ensure that the CA certificate you downloaded is placed in the specified path mentioned in the configuration.
+1. CA Certificate Placement: Ensure that the CA certificate you downloaded is placed in the specified path that is mentioned in the configuration.

 1. Start Enterprise Search: Open your terminal and navigate to the location where you extracted the package.
 Start Enterprise Search by running the following command: